streetmix/icons/README.md

 More info on SVG icons: http://css-tricks.com/svg-symbol-good-choice-icons/

 To generate a single icon file, install Gulp and the modules from this repository with `npm install`, and at the command line type `gulp` to automatically run the generator script.
-The generated `icons.svg` should then be copied to the Streetmix repository.
+The generated `icons.svg` is incorporated into Streetmix via a Node.js module.